Check your eligibility for debt consolidation loans

-Borrowers with a low credit score, may be able to access larger sums or better rates with a secured debt consolidation loan.
+Borrowers with a low credit score may be able to access larger sums or better rates with a secured debt consolidation loan.

 There are various different financial products you can use to consolidate debt – from a credit card through to a traditional bank loan or even remortgaging.
-Which is the best option for you will depend on you situation, but we’ve written an in-depth overview to help you understand your options.
+Which is the best option for you will depend on your situation, but we’ve written an in-depth overview to help you understand your options.

 In summary, a debt consolidation loan can improve your credit score via the following steps: